JustDoom/8ChocChip/README.md

 8ChocChip is an emulator for the Chip8 software that I am working on to learn the basics around emulation.

-This uses SDL to handle graphics, input, audio and some other small things. libconfig is used to manage config and save data files, and NativeFileDialog-extended is used for basic popup windows like the file/directory selector.
+This uses SDL to handle graphics, input, audio and some other small things. libconfig is used to manage config and save data files.

 ## TODO